-Health and Wellbeing through Art Making Short Course
+Health and Wellbeing through Art Making Short Course (Online Short Course)

 The arts, creativity and the imagination are agents of wellness: they help keep the individual resilient, aid recovery and foster a flourishing society.
 On this course participants will explore both the practice of creative wellbeing and art making while understanding some of the key positions around the arts & health movement in the UK.
 The creative arts help make sense of our human condition and bring about positive physiological and psychological changes.
 Currently the arts are even being offered on prescription by GP’s to aid in treatments of depression and isolation.
 Understanding why and how these processes work will be central to the course.